-We hope you love this recipe for vegan butternut squash soup!
+We hope you love vegan butternut squash soup recipes as much as we do!
 If you decide to make it, be sure and snap a photo and send it to me using #namelymarly on Instagram.
 I just love seeing your photos!

 Vegan Butternut Squash Soup

 - 1 small onion, peeled and roughly chopped

 - 2 medium gala apples, cored and chopped (with peel)

 - 5 cups low sodium vegetable broth

 - 3/4 cup Ripple half and half